Frequently Asked Questions

 Shipping to Canada is $17 flat rate for all orders.

-Due to the disruptions in international mail that Covid 19 has caused, we are currently only shipping to the USA and Canada.
+We are currently only shipping to the USA and Canada.

 Most orders placed before 10 AM will ship the same day.
 Orders placed after 10 AM generally ship the following day.